What is Chimurenga?

 Chimurenga is a Shona word from Zimbabwe, loosely translated as “struggle.”

 Chimurenga is available from booksellers, universities, and arts/cultural organisations.
 Check our list of stockists for more info.
+Or buy print and digital copies, posters and other merchandise from our online store.

 How can I subscribe to Chimurenga?